boginw/P5/report/3 Iteration 2/Overview of other designs.md

 The first activity is to capture a picture and store it in a resolution (and file format) fit for use, since this, as previously mentioned in [@sec:CamAnal], can affect overall performance.

-##### Red Cirle on Screen?
+##### Red Circle on Screen?

-The next activity is to determine whether or not a red circle has been detected on the previously captured picture, since this is a pretty good indication of a speed sign being present.
+The next activity is to determine whether or not a red circle has been detected on the previously captured picture since this is a pretty good indication of a speed sign being present.
 If no circle is found, the picture is discarded, and the process returns to capturing a new picture, as to not waste time on processing a picture without a speed encoded sign.

 ##### Locate Bounding box Surrounding Circle